4.17.2010

 Model of Hillside Homes in the Bronx.

-Houses and green space in Pittsburgh's Chatham Hills neighborhood.
+Houses and green space in Pittsburgh's Chatham Village neighborhood.

-In light of Stein's focus on new towns which have since given way to suburban sprawl, it appears slightly incongruous that he's now featured at a conference on preservation and environmental sustainability.
-Much of his work could be criticized as planned from above, dependent on automobiles, wasteful of resources.
+In light of surface parallels between garden cities and suburban sprawl, it appears incongruous that Stein is now featured at a seminar on preservation and environmental sustainability.
+Much of his work could be criticized as planned from above, dependent on automobiles, and wasteful of resources.
 However, pictures reveal an integrity that is absent in housing built for fast profit.
-Stein's dedication to providing quality living environments for low-income citizens is an inspiring counterpoint to prevailing trends in real estate development.
-I'm looking forward to the guided tours of places he designed; a rare opportunity to find out how they've changed with time.
-I hope to see you there!
+And his dedication to providing quality housing for low-income citizens is an inspiring counterpoint to prevailing trends in real estate development.
+The seminar is a rare opportunity to find out in detail how these communities have held up over time.

-Credits: First photo is of row houses in Chatham Hills, Pittsburgh.
-Starred (*) images scanned from The Writings of Clarence Stein, edited by Kermit Parsons.
-All other images scanned from Toward New Towns for America, by Clarence Stein.
+Credits: The first picture is of houses in Chatham Village, Pittsburgh.
+Starred (*) images were scanned from The Writings of Clarence S. Stein: Architect of the Planned Community by Kermit Parsons.
+All other images were scanned from Toward New Towns for America by Clarence Stein.